Alligator bait: Historicity debate

+A detailed description of the process appeared in September 1923 in the Oakland Tribune.
+The article claimed that hunters in Florida rented Black babies from their mothers for $2.
+The baby was then placed in or near the water near an alligator's "haunt", with the hunter hidden behind a bush.
+When the alligator appeared to snatch the baby, it was shot by the hunter and the baby, wet but unharmed, was returned to the mother.
+The article asserted that this process was actually safe, as "Florida alligator hunters do not ever miss their targets".
+A number of follow-up articles likewise describing the alleged practice were published by other newspapers.

+In 1919 the Florida Department of Agriculture and Florida State Live Stock Association explicitly discouraged any references to "alligators lying in wait for pickaninnies", describing them as harmful for the image of the state and against the commercial interests of its citizens.
+Hughes notes that while they condemned such depictions and references as an image problem, they made no comments on whether they might have reflected an actual practice.
+In the same period, some guidebook and newspapers published in Florida rejected the idea that anyone was intentionally using children for alligator hunting.
+A 1918 guidebook reassured potential tourists that "upon reliable authority [an alligator] will not attack a human, regardless of the fiction that pickaninnies are good alligator bait."

-The idea that anyone was intentionally using children for alligator hunting was debunked in print as early as 1918; a Florida guidebook reassured potential tourists that "upon reliable authority [an alligator] will not attack a human, regardless of the fiction that pickaninnies are good alligator bait."
-In 1919 a Port St. Lucie newspaper column complained, "Many years ago this serious error was perpetrated on Florida by an advertising agent of a railroad running through the South...Florida's portion was [advertised with] pictures of moss hung swamps, rattlesnakes, alligators, and negro babies labelled 'alligator bait'... this harmful psychology became very popular..doubtless many foreigners believing that these babies were actually used for alligator bait."
+In 1919 a Fort Pierce, Florida, newspaper column complained, "Many years ago this serious error was perpetrated on Florida by an advertising agent of a railroad running through the South ...
+Florida's portion was [advertised with] pictures of moss hung swamps, rattlesnakes, alligators, and negro babies labelled 'alligator bait' ... this harmful psychology became very popular ... doubtless many foreigners believing that these babies were actually used for alligator bait."
 In 1926 a columnist for The Eustis Lake Region called it "a piece of Florida fiction going the rounds which ancient spinsters in snowbound lands delighted to repeat as truth.
 It gave them a feeling of virtuous superiority over the denizens of the pleasant land of Florida."